Privacy and credit reporting policy

 - Our Company’s identity and how to contact us;

-- The fact that you are able to gain access to your personal information;
+- The fact that you are able to gain access to and correct your personal information;

 - The purpose for which your personal information is collected;